literalplus/dotfiles/installation/INSTALL.md

 This means that containerd and docker are not running in the same filesystem namespace (`PrivateMounts=yes` on `docker.service`).

+#### Run a command in the docker netns

+Some applications (*cough* Testcontainers) expose ports dynamically.
+Use `sudo enter-docker-ns <your command>` to run a command in the Docker namespace where dynamic ports work.

 ### Sound card not recognised

 Newer laptops might need the `sof-firmware` package for the internal sound card to be recognised properly.